rayrshah/rayrshah.github.io/content/post/110-mousharaka.md

 {{< figure src= "/images/mo/wireframe-icograda-mousharaka.png" title="Initial Working Wireframe" caption="">}}

-Menu structures (and content) were fine tuned here, to ensure they made sense and provided good wayfinding.
+Menu structures for both English and Arabic content were fine tuned here, to ensure they made sense and provided good wayfinding for both audiences.